Department of Psychology

 Core Social Faculty

 Ryan Brown(Ph.D.
-University of Texas at Austin) Associate Professor of Psychology.
+University of Texas at Austin) Professor of Psychology.

 Dr. Brown’s current interests focus on identity dynamics associated with the culture of honor and its implications for social interactions and mental health, as well as the psychology of forgiveness and revenge and their intersection with the self-system.

 Mauricio Carvallo (Ph.D.
-State University of New York at Buffalo) Assistant Professor of Psychology
+State University of New York at Buffalo) Associate Professor of Psychology

 Dr. Carvallo’s research focuses primarily on the study of interpersonal motivations and the role they play in the construction and maintenance of the self, close relationships, and social judgment.